Looking for the cost to replace your shingle roof online can be frustrating.

 One of the first steps in starting your roof replacement is deciding which asphalt shingle is best for you.
 Understanding the average cost of each of the shingle roofs will help you determine which one is going to be the best fit for you.

-For 3 decades our family at RoofCrafters of Floridahas helped families by repairing or replacing their shingle roofs.
+For 3 decades our family at RoofCraftershas helped Florida families by repairing and replacing shingle roofs.
 Whether you decide to work with our family or choose to work with another Florida roofing contractor, we still want to be a part of helping educate you.
-So that hopefully you get the best shingle roof possible for your budget.
+So that you get the best shingle roof possible for your budget.

-In this article, we will cover the 4 different types of shingles.
-And we promise that by the end of this article, you’ll know “what the average cost of an asphalt shingle roof in Florida will be.”
-We'll also cover the other important information needed to help you choose your next asphalt shingle roof.
+So in this article, we'll cover the 4 different types of shingles, their pros, cons, and cost.
+And we promise that by the end of this article, you’ll know the answer to “What is the average cost of an asphalt shingle roof in Florida? ”

 Let’s get started!